mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

    ![The Technology Adoption Curve](./images/TheTechAdoptionCurveHighlighted.png)

-### The Best Blockchain Platform developed entirely on .NET
+### The Best and Only Blockchain Platform developed entirely on .NET

 * As reiterated above, the NEO Blockchain is the only programmable blockchain platform that written entirely in .NET and C# using Visual Studio.
 This has multiple benefits: